What Is Risk Adjustment?

 In addition to the three major risk adjustment payment models already discussed, there are additional models that serve unique populations.

-Programs of All-Inclusive Care for the Elderly
+Programs of All-inclusive Care for the Elderly (PACE)

-Programs of All-inclusive Care for the Elderly (PACE) is a CMS program offered to people at least 55 years old who need nursing home care, but who live in a community with a PACE program as an alternative to being institutionalized.
+PACE is a CMS program offered to people at least 55 years old who need nursing home care, but who live in a community with a PACE program to avoid being institutionalized.
 Following the CMS-HCC crosswalk, a frailty adjustment is added to the member’s demographic risk factor to offset additional healthcare expenditures.

-End-Stage Renal Disease
+End-Stage Renal Disease (ESRD)

-Dual Eligible Special Needs Plans
+Dual Eligible Special Needs Plans (D-SNPs)

-Risk Adjustment Data Validation Audit
+Risk Adjustment Data Validation (RADV) Audit

-A risk adjustment data validation (RADV) audit is an audit of insurance companies offering risk adjustment plans to members to ensure accuracy of the data submitted.
+A Risk Adjustment Data Validation (RADV) audit is an audit of insurance companies offering risk adjustment plans to members to ensure accuracy of the data submitted.

-The Improper Payments Information Act of 2002, as amended by the Improper Payments Elimination and Recovery Act of 2010, requires government agencies to identify, report, and reduce erroneous payments in the government’s programs and activities.
+The Improper Payments Information Act of 2002, as amended by the Improper Payments Elimination and Recovery Act of 2010 (IPIA/IPERA), requires government agencies to identify, report, and reduce erroneous payments in the government’s programs and activities.
 A RADV audit is the process of verifying that codes submitted and used in risk score calculations are supported by medical record documentation.

 Figure 5.
 Sample RADV Flow

 Remember that the risk adjustment contract is between the program agency (state or federal government) and the health plan.
 If payments based on diagnoses are not supported in a RADV, the program agency will recoup overpayments from the health plan, not the provider.
-Depending on the contract between the health plan and the provider, there may or may not be consequences to the provider based on a RADV audit.
+Depending on the contract between the health plan and the provider, there may or may not be consequences to the provider based on a RADV audit result.

 Below is an overview of how RADV audits work for different programs.

-• Commercial:The ACA requires states, or HHS on behalf of states, to statistically validate a sample of risk adjustment data each year.
-Called an HHS-RADV, this method divides the age groups and risk levels into 10 strata to audit a statistically random sample of enrollees.
+• Commercial: The ACA requires states, or HHS on behalf of states, to validate statistically a sample of risk adjustment data each year.
+Called an HHS-RADV, this type divides the age groups and risk levels into 10 strata so that a true statistically random sample of enrollees is audited.

 Table 5.
 HHS-RADV Divisions by Age and Risk

-HCC Stratum Age Risk Level Stratum
+• Adult Risk Level & Stratum

-• Medicare:The Code of Federal Regulations, Title 42, outlines the principal set of rules and regulations regarding public health in the United States.
-Under this title, CMS is required to adjust payments and report a payment error rate for MAOs.
+• Medicare: The Code of Federal Regulations (CFR), Title 42, outlines the principal set of rules and regulations regarding public health in the United States.
+Under this Title, CMS is required to adjust payments and report a payment error rate for MAOs.

 CMS conducts two major RADV audits: